 Manuscripts are considered for publication on the basis of the advancement of research, informational value, originality, and contribution to the field of visual resources.
 Contributions to the VRA Bulletin should conform to the journal’s mission statement and submission guidelines.
 For more information, please see VRA Bulletin Aims and Scope page or contact the Content Editor.

 This journal provides immediate access to current content to members of the Visual Resources Association.
 Currently, after nine months, this content becomes open access (along with back issues), based on the principle that making research freely available to the public supports a greater global exchange of knowledge.
-However, the VRA Bulletin is undergoing an exciting transition to becoming fully open access.
+However, the VRA Bulletin is undergoing an exciting transition to become fully open access.
 Once this is implemented, articles will be available to all readers immediately.

 Who Can Submit?